 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the School's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balance provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental fund balance sheets and the governmental fund statements of revenues, expenditures, and changes in fund balance provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

 The School maintains only one governmental fund type, which is the General Fund.
-Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and is presented as required supplementary information.
+Information is presented in the governmental fund balance sheets and the governmental fund statements of revenues, expenditures, and changes in fund balances for the General Fund.

 The School adopts an annual budget for its governmental fund.
-A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget and is presented as required supplementary information.
+A budgetary comparison schedule has been provided for the General Fund to demonstrate compliance with the budget and is presented as required supplementary information.

-The governmental fund financial statements can be found on pages 11 through 13 of this report.
+The governmental fund financial statements can be found on pages 12 through 14 of this report.